This blog may contain affiliate links. Read our disclosure policy for more info.

 This is not a hike to be taken lightly as the elevation and altitude make it extra challenging.
 Expect about a two-hour hike once you arrive and the lake and about half the time to get back.
 You will really earn the incredible view of Humantay Lake once you arrive!

-The guided tour is only $42 USD per person, which is a great deal for a full-day tour.
+The guided tour is only $37 USD per person, which is a great deal for a full-day tour.
+Just make sure to reserve your spot well in advance here!

 22. Visit the Amazon Rainforest